 Cheryl’s book the wild is a memoir of her journey across the Pacific trail and finding herself.
 From packing her rucksack and leaving what’s left of her life behind to a self healing mission to find her soul.
 Seeking self discovery at just 26 Cheryl story is uplifting and inspiring.

 Still Alice By Lisa Genova

 Alice a university lecturer who begins to suffer memory loss.
-You follow her journey as she is diagnosed with Alzheimer’s and see the effects it has on her life and her family and friends.
+Follow her journey as she is diagnosed with Alzheimer’s.
+Then you see the effects it has on her life, family and friends.
 By the end of the book she has her family around her but is unaware of who they are, although she knows she feels very loved.
 It is a well written book which gives you a true in-site of the effects this terrible condition has on all close around her.
 This book was written by Lisa’s experience of having a grandmother with this terrible disease .